Stites & Harbison Ranks in Top 10 on 2025 “Best Places to Work in Kentucky” List

 HB-1004: Nonprofit Hospitals

-Explanation: Loss of non-profit status if any change item that is in excess of 300% of Medicare and includes an excise tax to be imposed upon a hospital each time the hospital charges a patient a facility fee that exceeds 265% of Medicare.
+Explanation: Loss of non-profit status is any charge item is in excess of 300% of Medicare and includes an excise tax to be imposed upon a hospital each time the hospital charges a patient a facility fee that exceeds 265% of Medicare.

 • Status: